-Figure 1.2D is a high-resolution scan of the Fe 2p region that demonstrates the attachment of ferrocene carboxylic acid onto 2s to form 3s.
+Figure 5.2D is a high-resolution scan of the Fe 2p region that demonstrates the attachment of ferrocene carboxylic acid onto 2s to form 3s.
 The Fe $2p{3/2}$ and $2p{1/2}$ peaks occur at 711.3 and 724.8 BeV, respectively.
-It is difficult to quantify the amount of iron from such data because the peak shape is highly asymmetric and hard to deconvolute with a single Gaussian/Lorentzian function due to the strong multiplet splitting.56

-However, as discussed below, the surface coverage of 3s can be estimated from cyclic voltammetry measurements.
-Figure 1.2D also shows two control experiments.
-Although a trace amount of ferrocene residue is detected on the controls, this measurement does confirm that the large majority of ferrocene is the result of the covalent bond formation between carboxylic acid of the ferrocene and the free amine of 2s.
+It is difficult to quantify the amount of iron from such data because the peak shape is highly asymmetric and hard to deconvolute with a single Gaussian/Lorentzian function due to the strong multiplet splitting.60 However, as discussed below, the surface coverage of 3s can be estimated from cyclic voltammetry measurements.
+Figure 5.2D also shows two control experiments.
+Although a trace amount of ferrocene residue was detected on the controls, this measurement does confirm that the large majority of ferrocene is the result of the covalent bond formation between carboxylic acid of the ferrocene and the free amine of 2s.

-1.4.2 Contact Angle Measurements
+5.4.3 Electrochemical Measurements